 Modern pups are spoiled and have cushy beds to sleep on.
 But, that doesn't mean that those instincts are any less powerful!

 You might see your dog pawing at the floor vigorously before doing some circles and laying down.Many pooches do this even when they're on a couch or bed!

 #2.
 A Search for Food

 Admit it: you're guilty of walking around with food every once in a while!
 While you might think that you're being careful not to make a mess, you're likely to drop a few crumbs here and there.

 Dogs have an exceptionally powerful sense of smell.
 Those invisible crumbs you can't see could be driving your dog crazy.

-They smell the food that's lost in your carpet fibers.
+They smell the food that's lost in your couch or carpet fibers.
 So, they dig in an attempt to get to it.
 Those attempts are futile, but that's not going to stop your determined pup from trying!